 IllegalArgumentException when name is null or does not match the pattern full identifier naming convention, i.e., package plus name.
 An implementation may throw this exception for all names starting with java. and javax.

 Happening(String)

-public Happening(String name) throws IllegalArgumentException name of the happening.
+Happening(String name)

 Create a Happening with the given name and the default dispatcher.